Why Middle Tennessee?

 4. Rich Heritage to Explore

-For many, the most appealing aspect of Tennessee and the southern states, in general, is the multitude of historical monuments, land, and events.
+Tennessee has a multitude of historical monuments, land, and events.
 Columbia is a city that embraces its past and shines a light on their heritage.
 There are a couple of favorites within Columbia that will take you back in time.

 The Historical Athenaeum – Known as Columbia’s “hidden jewel” this school turned museum welcomes daily visitors from all over.
 During the Great Depression, two famous girls schools stood in Columbia, and this building is all that remains today.
 Now an official historic site, the school is open for tours and can even be rented out for a special event.